VMware's (VMW) CEO Pat Gelsinger on Q1 2021 Results - Earnings Call Transcript

 Zane Rowe

 No, I don’t believe there are any short-term impacts.
 I mean, obviously, we were pleased to see the VDI portion that I mentioned.
 We did see a strong license growth, which will expect to see continued SnS and attach beyond that.
 And if anything, with the ACV focus, we’re focused on high retention rate and growing and landing and expanding as we talked about earlier.
-So we do see more normalized growth as the year progresses and as the years progress, but we’re still very encouraged by the category and what we’re doing in the category.
+So, we do see more normalized growth as the year progresses and as the years progress, but we’re still very encouraged by the category and what we’re doing in the category.
 So we couldn’t be more excited about our position and the overall growth of the portfolio there.

 Pat Gelsinger